-Certain types of injuries are clearly not covered under workers compensation insurance:
+Certain types of injuries and related costs are not covered under workers compensation insurance:

-Remember that workers compensation insurance only covers losses for full-time and part-time W-2 employees.
-Independent contractors should purchase their own workers comp coverage.
+It’s important to note that workers compensation insurance only covers losses for full-time and part-time W-2 employees.
+Independent contractors, on the other hand, should purchase their own workers comp coverage.

-Insurers typically quote workers compensation premiums for every $100 of payroll.
+As this example shows, unlike other types of business insurance, workers compensation insurance costs are typically quoted for every $100 of payroll.
 Prices vary widely based on industry, from as little as $0.12 per $100 of payroll for clerical employees, all the way up to $9 or more per $100 of payroll for construction workers, painters, and machinists.
 This base rate is called the classification rate.